Spotlight Training Seminars

 More House School is the largest school in the country to give specialist support to students aged 8-18 for whom mainstream school has proved unsuccessful for a variety of reasons.

-Courses are currently offered free of charge, as part of the school's charitable initiatives, and are aimed at professionals in education.
+Courses are currently offered free of charge as part of the school's charitable initiatives, and are aimed at professionals in education.

 Spotlight sessions 2019-2020